 The lake is so famous that people travel thousands of miles to visit, so it can be busy, but it really is worth the effort to see it.
 The main reason for visiting is to take photos of the lake, so get there as early as you can.

 If you’re touring Italy by motorcycle or car, leave Venice really early and aim to arrive at the lake for sunrise.
 This way, you’ll avoid the huge crowds of tourists, who tend to arrive by tour bus around 9 a.m.
+Plus, the parking lot shuts down for the day at 9.30 a.m. and does not reopen until 4 p.m.

 The lake is free to visit, but you must pay for parking.
 You’ll probably only stay an hour or two unless you decide to hike around the lake, which takes several hours.
 There are very few facilities though, so bring a picnic.